 Did you know that June 26 is National Chocolate Pudding Day?
 And what better way to celebrate than with a beautiful dairy free version of Chocolate Pots de Cremè?

 Who doesn’t like or maybe love chocolate?
 It’s gotta be the most popular flavor dessert ever.
 But, oh my, what happens when your wife is allergic to milk?
 How can I make a tasty chocolate custard without triggering the allergic reaction?

-Searching for a basic recipe, I came across one in Sharon O’Connor’s Menus and Music Bistro cookbook.
+Searching for a basic recipe for this dessert classic, I came across one in Sharon O’Connor’s Menus and Music Bistro cookbook.
 But it called for heavy cream and milk.
-I thought “let’s try it with my new favorite dairy milk substitute: coconut milk.”
+I thought, “Let’s try it with my new favorite dairy milk alternative: coconut milk.”
 Here’s the result and recipe.
 The coconut milk flavor was barely discernible through the delicious chocolate taste.

-- 1 C coconut milk
+- 1 cup coconut milk (full fat preferred)

 - 6 egg yolks

 - 1 teaspoon Rodelle Gourmet Baking Cocoa (for dusting)

 - 4 sprigs mint (for garnish if desired)

 - In a heavy bottom sauce pan, combine the sugar and coconut milk.